LoupVaillant/Monocypher/README.md

 additional code).
 If you're using an embedded platform, try this option.
 The binary will be about 5KB smaller, and in some cases faster.

+The `change-prefix.sh` script can rename all functions by replacing "crypto_" by a chosen prefix, so you can avoid name clashes.
+For instance, the following command changes all instances of "crypto_" by "foobar_" (note the absence of the underscore):

+    ./change-prefix.sh foobar

 Contributor notes
 -----------------